PressCrew/infinity/dashboard/docs/comps_base_cfg.md

 name that you use to display/manipulate the component in your WordPress theme.

 The component name goes inside square brackets, and the directives for that component come immediately after it.
-Component names can only contain the characters a-z, 0-9, underscore and hyphen.
+Component names can only contain the characters a-z, 0-9, and hyphen.

 	[component-name]
 	type = "valid-type"				; Required